-- 8. In calculating outcomes and populations for particular student characteristics, we have treated missing and excluded data in a way that aligns broadly with approaches adopted in OfS student outcomes regulation. - 9.
-There are a number of reasons why information about the personal characteristics of a student may be unavailable, for example: - a.
+- 14. There are a number of reasons why information about the personal characteristics of a student may be unavailable, for example: - a.
 The student may have refused to provide information. - b.
 The student could not be linked to a matching record where characteristics are derived via linking between data sources. - c.
-The student may be excluded from the population coverage. - 10.
-The range of population coverage for all student characteristics in this publication is detailed in Table 1 and Table 2. - 11.
-Treatment of missing or excluded data differs between calculations of student outcomes and student populations statistics: - a.
-In the student outcomes data, the outcome measures for students with missing or excluded data are not reported.
+The student may be excluded from the population coverage. - 15.
+The range of population coverage for all student characteristics in this publication is detailed in Table 1 and Table 2. - 16.
+Treatment of missing or excluded data differs between calculations of student characteristics outcomes and student characteristics populations statistics: - a.
+In the student characteristics outcomes data, the outcome measures for students with missing or excluded data are not reported.
 If students with a particular attribute were more likely to refuse information, or were more likely to be excluded from the population coverage, then this could have had an impact on the reported rates. - b.
-In the student populations data, we show the counts of students who are either missing or excluded from the data.
+In the student characteristics populations data, we show the counts of students who are either missing or excluded from the data.
 Where data is missing due to the student refusing to provide information, we have grouped students into a single 'No response' category.
 Where data is excluded from the population coverage or could not be linked to a matching record, we have grouped students into a 'Not applicable' category.
 Both categories are excluded from the calculation of proportions, except for age (broad and detailed), where a small number of students with unknown age are included in the denominator.